-Analysis | The invasion looking less ‘smart’ daily, Republicans won’t criticize Trump’s Putin praise
+Analysis | The invasion looking less ‘smart’ daily, Republicans won’t criticize Trump’s praise of Putin

 During his lengthy speech at the Conservative Political Action Conference (CPAC) on Saturday, even Trump tried to recontextualize his prior comments.

 “Yesterday, reporters asked me if I thought President Putin was smart,” Trump said.
 “I said, of course he’s smart.
-To which I was greeted with, ‘oh, that’s such a terrible thing to say.’ ”
+To which I was greeted with, ‘Oh, that’s such a terrible thing to say.’ ”

 This is nonsense.
-You can read the initial exchange for yourself: Trump was asked what President Biden could have done differently, spurring Trump’s response.
+You can read the initial exchange for yourself: Trump was asked what President Biden could have done differently.
 That triggered a Pavlovian response in Trump, who proceeded to disparage Biden and, to emphasize the point, praise Putin by contrast.
 It’s useful to remember that part of Trump’s affection for Putin stems from their shared enemies: the international and D.C. establishments.
 So Biden bad, Putin good, Trump right once again.

 Even at CPAC, Trump couldn’t resist again running down NATO, saying that the nations of NATO were “pretty weak” for enacting sanctions instead of “blowing [Russia] to pieces, at least psychologically,” whatever that means.
 If it means, say, massively destabilizing the Russian economy, one could argue that the country was blown to pieces psychologically.
 But Trump’s not offering a critique, just a complaint and a contrast.

 “The problem is not that Putin is smart — which of course he’s smart,” Trump continued, “but the real problem is that our leaders are dumb.
 Dumb.
 So dumb.”
-Again, very familiar from Trump: were he president he would have done everything right and there would have been no problems at all.
+Again, very familiar from Trump: Were he president, he would have done everything right and there would have been no problems at all.
 (And when he was president, of course, none of the things that went wrong were his fault either.)
 The crowd applauded.

 It would seem fairly easy, particularly now, for members of the Republican Party to object to Trump’s framing of the situation.
 To themselves condemn Putin and to however gently suggest that Trump transition to doing the same.
-And yet, when asked, few did.
+Yet, when asked, few did.

 It’s useful to note that, thanks to the nature of the conservative media universe at this point, that Republican officials are asked to contrast themselves with Trump relatively infrequently.
 Fox News host Laura Ingraham was interviewing Trump as the full invasion of Ukraine began; her response wasn’t to challenge Trump but to criticize the “pathetic display” of Ukrainian President Volodymyr Zelensky in calling for Putin to stand down.
 Ingraham was not interested in pointing out how far Trump was over his skis.

 CPAC offered an unusual opportunity for mainstream reporters to speak with a number of Republican officials.
 Robert Costa of CBS News pressed several on Trump’s praise for Putin.
 Sen. Ted Cruz (R-Tex.) told Costa that there “are lots of things President Trump says that I wouldn’t say” — before praising Trump for his approach to Ukraine as president.
-South Dakota Gov. Kristi L. Noem (R) said that “I don’t think Putin is a dummy.”
+South Dakota Gov. Kristi L. Noem (R) said, “I don’t think Putin is a dummy.”
 Asked if he shared Trump’s assessment of Putin, Sen. Josh Hawley (R-Mo.) said, “We’ll see.
 I mean, I think that Putin thinks he’s smart, for sure.”

 The interaction that generated the most attention came on Sunday, as Sen. Tom Cotton (R-Ark.) appeared on ABC News’s “This Week.”
 Live on air, host George Stephanopoulos repeatedly pressed Cotton to respond to Trump’s comments.
 Cotton demurred.

 “George, you’ve heard what I have to say about Vladimir Putin: that he is a ruthless dictator who’s launched a naked, unprovoked war of aggression,” the senator said.
-“Thankfully, the Ukrainian has antitank missiles that President Obama would not supply that we did supply last time Republicans were in charge in Washington.
+“Thankfully, the Ukrainian army has antitank missiles that President Obama would not supply, that we did supply last time Republicans were in charge in Washington.
 That’s why it’s so urgent that we continue to supply those weapons to Ukraine.”

 “Why can’t you condemn Donald Trump for those comments?”
 Stephanopoulos asked.